lukediamantopoulos/banner-process/README.md

-# M&H Toronto Banner Process
+# Banner Process

-This is the repo for the M&H Toronto banner process.

-It includes:
+Includes:

 * The Lucky Spritesheet PSD plugin
 * The Banner QA Chrome plugin (beta)
+* Starter files for a 300x250 Standard
-* Starter files for a 300x250 standard ad
+* Starter files for a 300x250 DCS
-* Starter files for a 300x250 Sizmek ad
+* Starter files for a 300x250 Sizmek

 ## Installing & Using the Lucky Sprite Photoshop Plugin